- Docente: Elena Cervellati

 Teaching methods

-The course will consist of lectures (designed to outline some general guidelines, share working methods and provide examples) and classroom exercises, to be carried out individually or in groups.
+The Course will consist of both frontal lectures (designed to outline some general guidelines, share working methodologies and offer reference examples) and classroom exercises, to be carried out individually or in small groups.

 Assessment methods

-The laboratory activity does not result in a mark but in a pass/fail assessment.
+Laboratory activities do not result in a grade but in a pass/fail assessment.
 Students who attend at least 80% of the lessons are considered to be attending.

 Active participation by students is strongly recommended, and attendance may be verified through online questionnaires or by filling out registers and signature sheets.

-Those who are unable to attend classes are asked to contact the instructor to arrange a personalised programme and assessment method.
+Those who are unable to attend the lessons should contact the lecturer to agree on a personalised programme and assessment methods.

 Students with SLD or temporary or permanent disabilities.
 It is necessary to contact the relevant University office ( [https://site.unibo.it/studenti-con-disabilita-e-dsa/en]) with ample time in advance: the office will propose some adjustments, which must in any case be submitted 15 days in advance to the lecturer, who will assess the appropriateness of these in relation to the teaching objectives.